dart-lang/site-www/src/_guides/libraries/library-tour.md

 ## dart:math - math and random

+The dart:math library ([API reference][dart:math])
-The Math library provides common functionality such as sine and cosine, maximum and minimum, and constants such as *pi* and *e*.
+provides common functionality such as sine and cosine, maximum and minimum, and constants such as *pi* and *e*.
 Most of the functionality in the Math library is implemented as top-level functions.

-To use the Math library in your app, import dart:math.
+To use this library in your app, import dart:math.
 The following examples use the prefix `math` to make clear which top-level functions and constants are from the Math library: